Would You Be Happier?

-"Would You Be Happier?" is a single by Irish band the Corrs, taken from their greatest hits album Best of The Corrs (2001).
+"Would You Be Happier?" is a song by Irish band the Corrs, released as a single from their greatest hits album Best of The Corrs (2001).
 The song was first released in Australia on 1 October 2001 and was issued in Europe later the same month.
 The single reached number 10 in New Zealand and number 14 in the United Kingdom, becoming a top-40 hit in several other countries as well.
 In the United States, a live version of the track was released in March 2002 and charted within the Billboard Adult Contemporary top 40.

 Critical reception

 Music & Media magazine named "Would You Be Happier?" their "Pick of the Week" on the 22 September 2001 issue, with Swedish music director Robert Jonsson saying of the track, "Quite often when you do a compilation with an extra song, the song is not that good, but this is."
 Billboard magazine reviewer Chuck Taylor described the song as a "meaty pop anthem" and preferred the studio version over the Mitchell Froom-produced radio version, believing the studio version was "fuller".